-While SRAM is already shipping Red eTap AXS, it doesn't yet seem to be possible to order a complete groupset.
-Instead, you order the derailleurs, brake levers and brakes as a set, then add your choice of chainset, sprockets and so on.
+It took a while for retailers to start offering complete SRAM groupsets, and it's still more common to be offered the derailleurs, brake levers and brakes as a set, then add your choice of chainset, sprockets and so on.
 You'll also need wheels, a new rear wheel with an XDr freehub body or to replace the freehub body on your existing wheels with an XDr body.
 That will cost from £45 for a Mavic body to £125 for Zipp.

 Here are some typical options and prices: